 Enron Freight Markets – Met with Ricardo Charvel to discuss the alternative structures applicable for business opportunities with Mexican carriers and/or shippers and each structure’s U.S. and Mexico tax implications.
 (Seade)

-- Rco (Krasny)
+Enron LNG Marketing Spot Trades - Reviewed and commented on a proposed LNG sales contract between EcoElectrica and Enron LNG Marketing LLC.
+(Krasny)

 Enron Markets Claims Trading - Reviewed and revised documents relating to the formation of a Bermuda limited company to be owned by Enron and a third party.
 Reviewed a services agreement between the Bermuda limited company to be formed for this transaction and Enron Europe Limited to determine Enron’s rights, obligations and the tax implications concerning the purchase and sale of insurance claims.
 (Seade)

-Project Fireball - Reviewed and commented on testseveraldrafts of the Offer Letter and the Membership Interest Purchase Agreement to acquire certain mines and participated in several conference calls related to the preparation of such documents.Dtax (Krasny)
+Project Fireball - Reviewed and commented on the latest drafts of the Offer Letter and the Membership Interest Purchase Agreement to acquire certain mines and participated in several conference calls related to the preparation of such documents.
+Drafted memorandum to the files relating to certain tax indemnity issues.
+(Krasny)

 Generation Investments - New Project Development - Investigated tax arbitrage opportunity involving our assumption of an out-of-the-money PPA in exchange for a lump sum payment to Enron.
 The objective is for the assigning utility to take a current loss on the payment, while Enron would report the payment on an accrual basis.
 (Liss)